fpiriou/BasicHTTPServer/README.md

 ## Overview

 This program is a restricted implementation of a HTTP server.

 After the connection step passed successfully, this server load an YAML configuration file OpenApi 3.0 and wait for an HTTP request.

 When a request arrive, the server search in the configuration file if the request is present in the file.

-If the request is find, the server respond : HTTP_VERSION 200 OK otherwise it respond HTTP_VERSION 404 Not Found.
+If the request is find, the server respond : 200 OK when the request is found otherwise it respond 404 Not Found.

 The HTTP version depends on the request's version received.

 After the response sent, the server close the connection.

 ## External dependencies